Olivia Newton-John Cancer Research Institute (LTU School of Cancer Medicine) Research Scholarships

 Benefits of the scholarship include:

-- a La Trobe Research Scholarship for three and a half years, with a value of $28,092.00 per annum (and additional top up of $2,414 per annum), to support your living costs (2020 rate)
+- a La Trobe Research Scholarship for three and a half years, with a value of $28,597.00 per annum (2021 rate) and additional top up to take total to $30,00 per annum), to support your living costs

 - a fee-relief scholarship for up to four years